Suraj151/esp8266-framework/README.md

 ### 4.9 Watching and steering it from the shell

 `ps` prints every registered task — pid, owner, state (`R` running, `S` sleeping, `T` stopped, `Z` zombie), priority, nice, policy, rolling %CPU, run count, interval and name — and `ps <sid>` filters by owner. `top` re-renders the same view on a scheduler tick and stops on Ctrl+C. `watch` wraps any other command on an interval.

+Both read `/proc` rather than reaching into the scheduler, so what a command prints and what a file says cannot drift apart.
+A build with no filesystem keeps `ps` and `top` by falling back to the scheduler directly, through the same renderer.

 Signals mirror POSIX: `HUP=1`, `KILL=9`, `TERM=15`, `CONT=18`, `STOP=19`.
 They are queued on the task and consumed at the top of the next scheduler pass.